devng/star-sudoku/README.md

 ### This Readme includes:

 1. System requirements
-2. How to build Star SUDOKU
+2. How to build StarSUDOKU
+  * How to build an Windows EXE
+  * How to extend StarSUDOKU
-3. Running Star SUDOKU on your system
+3. Running StarSUDOKU
 4. Features
 5. Instructions
   * Entering numbers in a cell